Controlling your environment with Containers

 Docker also has a more advanced way of data storage called volumes.
 Volumes provide added flexibility and are independent of the host machine’s file system having a specific directory structure available.
 They are particularly useful when you want to share data between containers.

 Say that we are interested in getting the resulting html reports from FastQC in our container.
-We can do this by mounting a directory called, say, fastqc_results
+We can do this by mounting a directory called, say, fastqc_results in your current directory to the /course/results/fastqc directory in the container.
+Try this out by running:

 docker run --rm -v $(pwd)/fastqc_results:/course/results/fastqc my_docker_conda

-flag to docker run specifies the bind mount in the form of directory/on/your/computer:/directory/inside/container
+Here the -v flag to docker run specifies the bind mount in the form of directory/on/your/computer:/directory/inside/container. $(pwd) simply evaluates to the working directory on your computer.

-Once the container finishes validate that it worked by opening one of the html reports under fastqc_results/
+Once the container finishes validate that it worked by opening one of the html reports under fastqc_results/.

 We can also use bind mounts for getting files into the container rather than out.
 We’ve mainly been discussing Docker in the context of packaging an analysis pipeline to allow someone else to reproduce its outcome.
 Another application is as a kind of very powerful environment manager, similarly to how we’ve used Conda before.
 If you’ve organised your work into projects, then you can mount the whole project directory in a container and use the container as the terminal for running stuff while still using your normal OS for editing files and so on.
 Let’s try this out by mounting our current directory and start an interactive terminal.
-Note that this will override the CMD
+Note that this will override the CMD command, so we won’t start the analysis automatically when we start the container.

 docker run -it --rm -v $(pwd):/course/ my_docker_conda /bin/bash

-you will see that all the files in the container/
+If you run ls you will see that all the files in the container/ directory are there.

 In this section we’ve learned: